defold/doc/docs/en/manuals/layouts.md

+---
+title: GUI layouts in Defold
+brief: Defold supports GUIs that automatically adapt to screen orientation changes on mobile devices.
+This document explains how the feature works.
+---

-= Layouts
+# Layouts
-:location: documentation manuals gui
-:type: manual

 Defold supports GUIs that automatically adapt to screen orientation changes on mobile devices.
 Using this feature allows you to design GUIs that adapt to the orientation and aspect ratio of the screen.
-This document explains how the feature works.

 The dynamic layout of GUI:s works by matching display profiles to the current width and height of the display that the game is running on.

 ## Display profiles

-Each project contains a "builtins/render/default.display_profiles" with two profiles:
+Each project contains a `builtins/render/default.display_profiles` with two profiles:

 ![Default display profiles](images/layouts/layouts_display_profiles.png)